-- 1. The SV is responsible for: - (a) Providing overall direction, identification of infected premises, containment, control, and remediation of North Carolina FAD incidents in coordination with USDA and the SERT Leader.

-- (b) Activating the Incident Management Team and Policy Group to manage a FAD outbreak event. - (c) Establishing effective FAD decontamination procedures and protocols in conjunction with IMT Operations. - (d) Supervising (through the Biosecurity Officer) decontamination activities on Infected Premises to ensure established procedures are followed.
+- 1. The SV is responsible for: - a.
+Providing overall direction, identification of infected premises, containment, control, and remediation of North Carolina FAD incidents in coordination with USDA and the SERT Leader. - b.
+Activating the Incident Management Team and Policy Group to manage a FAD outbreak event. - c.
+Establishing effective FAD decontamination procedures and protocols in conjunction with IMT Operations. - d.
+Supervising (through the Biosecurity Officer) decontamination activities on Infected Premises to ensure established procedures are followed.

-2. The IMT will:

-- (a) Coordinate the support activities by other State, Federal, and local agencies in support of the NCDA &CS's FAD response effort. - (b) Carry out the required regulatory management, procurement, finance, and documentation activities in support of the FAD response. - 3.
-The Biosecurity Officer is responsible for directing decontamination activities and ensuring decontamination teams follow procedures to maintain bio-security and prevent the disease from spreading. - 4.
-The IMT Operations Section is responsible for coordinating with local fire departments and emergency response organizations to arrange The Operations Section is also for decontamination teams. responsible for assigning decontamination teams to premises and providing decontamination protocols/guidelines. - 5.
-Local fire departments are responsible to provide such manpower equipment as resources allow serving on-site and decontamination teams. - 6.
+- 2. The IMT will: - a.
+Coordinate the support activities by other state, federal, and local agencies in support of the NCDA &CS's FAD response effort. - b.
+Carry out the required regulatory management, procurement, finance, and documentation activities in support of the FAD response. - 3.
+The Biosecurity Officer is responsible for directing decontamination activities and ensuring decontamination teams follow procedures to maintain biosecurity and prevent the disease from spreading. - 4.
+The IMT Operations Section is responsible for coordinating with local fire departments and emergency response organizations to arrange for decontamination teams.
+The Operations Section is also responsible for assigning decontamination teams to premises and providing decontamination protocols/guidelines. - 5.
+Local fire departments are responsible for providing such manpower and equipment as resources allow serving as on-site decontamination teams. - 6.
 The IMT Logistics Section is responsible for securing necessary equipment and personnel for decontamination efforts should the task be beyond local capabilities. - 7.
-The animal production industry is expected to establish contingency contracts with their normal clean-up and decontamination contractors to be available to respond quickly in the event of a disease outbreak or other catastrophic event.
+The animal production industry is expected to establish contingency contracts with their normal clean-up and decontamination contractors to be available to respond quickly in the event of a disease outbreak or other catastrophic incident.

-V. CONCEPT OF OPERATIONS
+IV.
+CONCEPT OF OPERATIONS

-- 1. When ordered by the SV (or designees), the IMT Operations Section will coordinate with the designated Biosecurity Officers and Case Managers to provide resources to accomplish decontamination if the If the owner/operator can provide owner/operator cannot. decontamination, the Case Manager and Biosecurity Officer will work to develop a contract for such activities.
+USDA will approve a contract for decontamination procedures to be completed on the infected premises.
 Decontamination is to be accomplished according to instructions and protocols provided by the IMT, and under supervision of the Biosecurity Officer.
 Should the decontamination task exceed local capabilities, the SERT Logistics Section will arrange for additional decontamination teams.
-Should decontamination requirements exceed local and state capabilities, it will be necessary to request assistance from the federal government through the Federal Emergency Management Agency (FEMA) or the United States Department of Agriculture (USDA) National Veterinary Stockpile (NVS) or private decontamination contractors. - 2.
-Decontamination will need to be performed in all zones to some degree.
-The degree of decontamination needed will depend on which zone the premises is located or if they have any know contacts with an infected premise.
+Should decontamination requirements exceed local and state capabilities, it will be necessary to request assistance from the federal government through USDA National Veterinary Stockpile (NVS) or private decontamination contractors.

+2. Decontamination will need to be performed in all zones to some degree.
+The degree of decontamination needed will depend on which zone the premises are located or if they have any known contacts with an infected premises.
 For example, close proximity to an infected premise may increase the risk of becoming infected and thus the need for more stringent decontamination protocols.
 The IMT Operations Section will establish protocols and procedures for each zone.